Directory Structure

 └── api

 We can see that an application plugin has the same directory structure and configuration files as webman.
-In fact, the development experience is similar to developing a regular webman application.
+In fact, the development experience is basically no different from developing a standard webman application.
+The plugin directory and naming follow the PSR4 specification.
+Since the plugins are placed under the plugin directory, the namespace all starts with plugin

-About the api directory
+About the api Directory